The Feldenkrais Method is Probably Not What You Think

 Learning is what makes the feldenkrais method the special creature that it is.
 You see, it's quite a different approach to the medical model way of thinking.
 It's not problem/solution focussed but rather an educational approach.

-Rather than focussing on my knee as a problem, I was actually (unknown to me at the time) learning and upgrading my whole self.
-At a certain point, with enough awareness developed, I was no longer limited to acting in a way that caused me pain.
+Rather than focussing on my knee as a problem, I was actually (unknown to me at the time) learning and upgrading my deeply held habits.

-I was actually being led through a process of creating new options for myself.
-New ways of being in the world.
+I created new options for myself.
+New ways of being in the world which meant I wasn't limited by my habits anymore.

 This also explains why, despite the fact that I've been blabbing on about knee pain, it's actually useful for a really wide range of people.